SiobhanP1/art-shop-ecommerce-store/README.md

 * The OrderItem model is customised for order items in this application.
 Fields include the order, the artwork and the lineitem_total.

+ADD CHECKOUT AND PROFILE APP MODELS AND ERDs

 ### Entity Relationship Diagram (ERD)

 The Models used in the products and checkout apps in this project were mapped out as in the Entity Relationship Diagram below.